jmservera/airsonic-advanced/install/aks/README.md

 Let's use this two features to connect our application to our database without having to store any credentials in our code or in our cluster.

-![Airsonic app with no password in the JDBC config][airsonic_no_pwd]

-## What will we need to do?
+## Summary

 There are two parts in this exercise: setup the database to allow the connection with the Managed Identity, and configure the Kubernetes cluster to allow the connection from the application to the database.

-For the database part, you will need to have a Managed Identity that will be used to configure the AAD authentication in the database.
+For the database, you will need to have a Managed Identity that will be used to configure the AAD authentication in the database.
 This MI is not the same as the one that will be used in the application, and it needs a special permission to be able to configure the database.
 The steps to provide these